Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Method

 The inflexibility of feed-forward networks with varying input and output size requires a fixed number of support nodes in the support region.
 In LABFM, the number of support nodes must be $|\mathcal{N}| \geq |\mathcal{N}_{crit}|$, where $|\mathcal{N}_{crit}|$ was defined in King \textit{et al.}~\cite{king_high_2020} for different orders of approximation.
 In this work, we use LABFM at second-order, which is expected to be easier to surrogate compared to higher-order approximations.
 Higher-order LABFM approximations introduce high-frequency variations in the weights, particularly near the stencil edges, which conflicts with the spectral bias of artificial neural networks toward learning smooth, low-frequency functions.
-Each computational stencil contained 20 neighbours, which is sufficient, and we adjust $h$ on a node-by-node basis such that all stencils contain 20 nodes.
+Each computational stencil contains 30 support nodes, matching the approximate neighbour count of the SPH Wendland C2 kernel (Appendix~\ref{app:sph}).

 Proper normalisation of inputs and outputs improves weight convergence during network trainings~\cite{dnn_normalisation}.
 In the current investigation, the training dataset comprises points from domains with varying resolution, leading to significant variations in distances and weight magnitudes.
 These weights are inversely proportional to the smoothing length of the computational stencil, $w \propto 1/h$ and $w \propto 1/h^2$ for first and second derivatives, respectively.
 To mitigate resolution-dependent variability, weights and distances are normalized by the smoothing length of each computational stencil.
 This normalization rescales the weights to a uniform magnitude, independent of the stencil size and the underlying resolution, ensuring consistent learning and prediction across different node resolutions, as detailed below: